bsingh23/nornir_crc_errors/README.md

 * The script uses the Genie library to parse the output of the `show interfaces` command.
 Make sure your network devices support the show interfaces command output in a format that can be parsed by Genie.

-* Testing done for IOS and IOS-XE
+* Testing done on IOS and IOS-XE